program--/fipio/README.md

 ## Usage

-`fipio` makes it easy to get information about a US FIP code.
-Let’s answer a few questions that might come up if you have a FIP code:
+`fipio` makes it easy to get information about a US FIPS code.
+Let’s answer a few questions that might come up if you have a FIPS code:

 ``` r
 fip <- "37129"